-Sevtap Arslan*, Yasin Sarıkaya, Musturay Karcaaltincaba and Ali Devrim Karaosmanoglu Pages 1 - 4 ( 4 )
+Sevtap Arslan*, Yasin Sarıkaya, Musturay Karcaaltincaba and Ali D. Karaosmanoglu Pages 644 - 647 ( 4 )

-Case report: In this case study, we reported the imaging findings of this rare entity which was falsely diagnosed as enlarged retroperitoneal lymph node in an outside medical center, reported as to be consistent with metastatic disease, in a patient with newly diagnosed testicular cancer.
+Case Report: In this case study, we reported the imaging findings of this rare entity, which was falsely diagnosed as an enlarged retroperitoneal lymph node in an outside medical center, reported to be consistent with metastatic disease in a patient with newly diagnosed testicular cancer.

 Conclusion: The aneurysm of the communicating vein should be considered in the differential diagnosis in patients with testicular cancer and other disease processes where lymph nodes are commonly affected.